How to Take Care of a Yucca Plant

 Preferred Soil Mix

 Yucca plants need soil with excellent drainage.
-Yuccas are very susceptible to diseases such as root rot when left in saturated soil.
+When left in saturated soil, yuccas are very susceptible to diseases, such as root rot.
 A mix of equal parts potting soil, coarse sand, and perlite will provide enough drainage for yucca plants.
-Cacti and palm soil blends can be purchased and work great for growing yuccas.
+Cacti and palm soil blends tend to work well for growing yuccas.

 Drainage in Containers

 Growing yuccas in containers will require a 2 to 3 inch layer of rocks in the bottom of the container to promote drainage.
 Otherwise, water will collect in the bottom and become stagnant.
-Empty water that has collected on a watering tray underneath the container as well.
-Waterlogged soil in containers is even more apt to spread disease to yuccas compared to yuccas planted in the ground.
+Empty water that has collected on a watering tray underneath the container can also become stagnant.
+Waterlogged soil in containers are more likely to spread disease to yuccas compared to yuccas that are planted in the ground.

 Soil Types and Amendments for Yuccas

 Yuccas thrive in unfiltered, full sunlight.
 Place yucca plants in an area that receives sun during most of the day, or by a window that receives decent sunlight if potted indoors.

 Not enough sunlight will cause the leaves of the yucca to stretch and become leggy.
 Leggy, outstretched leaves are unsightly but can be reversed by providing ample sunlight.
 Turn the yucca occasionally if growing indoors to give equal sunlight to all sides of the plant.

 Sunburn can occur on yuccas if the plants are moved from the indoors to a hot, bright outdoor environment.
 The symptoms of sunburn are yellow and white blotches.
 Slowly acclimate the yuccas by moving the plants every few days until they reach the desired outdoor locations.